Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is High IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is Low IF RemainingGold is RemainGoldLow THEN NeedFightingUnit is Low IF RemainingLabor is RemainLaborLow THEN NeedFightingUnit is Low IF NeedFightingUnit is High THEN BuildFightingUnit is High IF THEN
+IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is High IF DeltaFightingUnitNum is DeltaUnitMedium THEN NeedFightingUnit is Medium IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is Low IF RemainingGold is RemainGoldLow THEN NeedFightingUnit is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedFightingUnit is VeryLow IF NeedFightingUnit is High THEN BuildFightingUnit is High IF NeedFightingUnit is Medium THEN BuildFightingUnit is Medium IF NeedFightingUnit is Low

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMwMDY4NjE3NV19
+eyJoaXN0b3J5IjpbLTY2MjE0MzIxMl19
 -->